-She has worked in senior production roles for all Australia’s commercial networks as well as the ABC, SBS and Foxtel, on programs such as 60 Minutes, Witness, Sunday, Laws and Today Show.
+Anita has worked in senior production roles with all of Australia’s commercial networks, the ABC, SBS and Foxtel on programs such as 60 Minutes, Sunday, Witness, Today and LAWS.

 In 2019 she was awarded a Member of the Order of Australia.

 Anita has recently published her first book, Secrets Beyond the Screen.

 Cath Webber is the Co-Chair of Women In Media Australia.
 She has worked in the media for more than 20 years, appears weekly on Channel 7’s Sunrise as a commentator and is a founding member of the Queensland WiM committee.

 Webber is a Strategic Communications Adviser and prior to that was Editor of the Gold Coast Bulletin – its first female editor in 130 years and the same paper where she started as a cadet in 1995.